gabridome/docs/c-lightning_with_postgresql_reliability.md

 ## The solution

-All the developers working on Lightning Network have  tried to find a solution to this problem, but the reality is that the most promising  [solution][eltoo] would require some non trivial change at the base layer that is still under discussion.
+All the developers working on Lightning Network have  tried to find a solution to this problem, for a summary of the different solution there is a [pretty exaustive presentation][backup solutions] but the reality is that the most promising  [solution][eltoo] would require some non trivial change at the base layer that is still under discussion.

 In the meanwhile, the team behind c-lightning, the modular implementation of the protocol written in c, has found an architectural solution which is the object of the present guide.